konnectors/libs/docs/cli.md

 the target service.
 You can do this also in [./konnector-dev-config.json] in the "fields" section.

 The files are saved in the root directory of your cozy by default.

+It is also possible to add an argument to this command which tells which file to run.
+Default is defined in `package.json` `main` section or ./index.js

 ##### Arguments